Indexing as many pages on your website as possible can be very tempting for marketers who are trying to boost their search engine authority.

-There are a number of occasions where you may want to exclude a webpage -- or a portion of a webpage -- from search engine crawling and indexing.
+There are a few occasions where you may want to exclude a webpage — or a portion of a webpage — from search engine crawling and indexing like:

-For marketers, one common reason is to prevent duplicate content (when there is more than one version of a page indexed by the search engines, as in a printer-friendly version of your content) from being indexed.
+- To prevent duplicate content (when there is more than one version of a page indexed by the search engines, as in a printer-friendly version of your content) from being indexed

-Another good example?
-A thank-you page (i.e., the page a visitor lands on after converting on one of your landing pages).
-This is usually where the visitor gets access to whatever offer that landing page promised, such as a link to an ebook PDF.
+- For a thank-you page (i.e., the page a visitor lands on after converting on one of your landing pages) where the visitor gets access to whatever offer that landing page promised, such as a link to an ebook PDF

 Here's what the thank-you page for our SEO tips ebook looks like, for example: